Rio Hondo College logo

 JOUR 231 - Digital Magazine Production (3.0 units)

-Prerequisite:Enrollment requires appropriate placement (based on high school GPA and/or other measures) or eligibility for college composition.
+Prerequisite:Enrollment requires appropriate placement (based on high school GPA and/or other measures) or eligibility for college composition and read college level texts.

 Advisory: GDSN 172, JOUR 110, JOUR 120